An efficient high-current circuit for fast radio-frequency spectroscopy in cold atomic gases: Circuit performance

 \subsection{Electrical network measurements}

 The measurement phase started with the characterization of the coil impedance to determine the actual L and R parameters to input in the circuit model.
 The matching network has been designed, realized and tested on the workbench.
 Subsequently, the coil has been inserted in the viewport and the complete system tested \textit{in situ}.
-Illustrative measurements performed with a vector network analyzer (VNA) are shown in Fig.~\ref{fig:Realiz}(b)-(c).
+Illustrative measurements performed with a vector network analyzer (VNA) are shown in Fig.~\ref{fig:Realiz}(c)-(d).
 The circuit resonant frequency can be shifted over a range of about 2\,MHz varying the value of C4 by 30\,pF without visibly reducing the impedance matching.
+For a given resonance position, the current bandwidth, defined as the full width at half maximum (FWHM) of the current resonance, equals approximately 10 MHz [see Fig.~\ref{fig:simbanant1}(a)].